 Pronouncements issued but not yet effective are listed below.
-The Parent Company intends to adopt the following pronouncements when they become effective.
-Unless otherwise indicated, adoption of these pronouncements is not expected to have a significant impact on the parent company financial statements.
+The Group intends to adopt the following pronouncements when they become effective.
+Unless otherwise indicated, adoption of these pronouncements is not expected to have a significant impact on the Group's consolidated financial statements unless otherwise indicated.

-• Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure of Accounting Policies
+Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure of Accounting Policies